ptec-hjg/kivitendo-docker/README.md

 ```

 Kivitendo is located as usual at /var/www/kivitendo-erp (the crm is at /var/www/kivitendo-crm), and you are
-already within your working branch as defined above ('customie' as default).
+already within your working branch as defined above ('customize' as default).

 When all your changes are done, you have to use this command to create patch files: